 Rather than pitching a journalist immediately, you should take time to establish a connection first.

-If you have news to pitch a journalist, the actual pitch should come much later.
+If you have news to pitch to a journalist, the actual pitch should come much later.
 You have a higher chance of being taken seriously by a reporter when you’ve already made effort to build a relationship with them.

 However, how possible is it to build successful PR using this slow method?
 Very possible.
 In order for it to work in your favor.
 Use the 7 proven ways below, to learn how to build relationships.

 1. Build a media list